makerdao/community/governance/votes/Executive vote - May 24, 2023.md

 address: "$spell_address"

 ---
-# [Executive Proposal] Coinbase Custody Onboarding, Keeper Network Amendments, Core Artificial Intelligence System (CAIS) Bootstrap Funding, Spark GNO Onboarding and Associated Changes - May 24, 2023
+# [Executive Proposal] Coinbase Custody (RWA014) Onboarding, Keeper Network Amendments, Core Artificial Intelligence System (CAIS) Bootstrap Funding, Spark GNO Onboarding and Associated Changes - May 24, 2023

-The Arbitration Facilitators and -->$exec_crafter??<-- have placed an executive proposal into the voting system.
+The Arbitration Facilitators, dewiz, Sidestream, and Phoenix Labs have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.